GSA/search-gov/README.markdown

 # Contributing Code

 1. Pick the next story off the top of the queue on Tracker and make sure you understand the intent behind it.
 Click the "Start" button so nobody else starts working on it.
+But before you click "Start", do you have a firm idea of what you will need to do in order to clck "Finished"?

 2. Make sure you have the latest code: